mikeizbicki/ucr-cs100/textbook/link/links.md

 Since Solid State Drives don't have moving parts, you do not need to defrag them.

 #Practical Uses
-So now that you have this knowlage how can you use it?
+So now that you have this knowledge how can you use it?
 ###Restoring Deleted Files on ext2 ext3
 Because the `rm` command does not overwrite any data and just deletes the node, we can restore data deleted.